-We get a lot mail and some of it’s either too generic or too ambiguous on a skim through to keep reading.
-It makes me cringe when I get a piece of direct mail in my mailbox and see that no one put any thought into how it speaks to me, how it feels in my hands, its shape, and the look of the design.
-Direct marketing needs to connect with your audience.
+We get a lot of mail and some of it’s either too generic or ambiguous to make us want to actually read it.
+It’s obvious when I get a piece of direct mail in my mailbox whether anyone put any thought into how it speaks to me, how it feels in my hands, its shape, and the look of the design.
+Direct marketing needs to connect with the audience.
 In my mind, every piece of mail thrown into the recycling is a lost opportunity.

 At Bluegrass, our business is modeled around thoughtful, engaging mail.
 Needless to say, our goal is to keep our clients’ direct mail out of the recycling bin for as long as possible!
-Here’s how we help you do it, let’s get into how to design a mailer.
+Here’s how we help you design a mailer that works.

-When it comes to a direct mailing, the last thing you want to do is reinvent the wheel.
+When it comes to a direct mail campaign, the last thing you want to do is reinvent the wheel.
 Choosing your own mailer size has been heavily streamlined by the USPS.
 However, you still need to make an informed choice about how big (or small) you want your message.
 Postcard, self-mailer, letter, or catalog; the choice is yours!
-Of course, we have plenty to say about the different formats and how to best use them.
+For example, if your goal is to drive sales with an offer or special deal, postcards are a great choice as they can be designed quickly and cost-effectively.
+On the other hand, if you wish to create an emotional connection that leads to loyalty and brand recognition over time, opt for newsletters or brochures that provide more detailed information on the company’s offerings.
+Of course, we have plenty to say about the different direct mail formats and how to best use them.

-Today, graphics are almost always made on a computer.
-However, digital images you post on your social media or business website will not translate well to print.
+Whether you’re working on images designed for the web, or those going to print, you need to pay close attention to image optimization techniques.
+Digital images you post on your social media or business website will not translate well to print.
 Print design is an entirely different game.
 A printed image needs to be much higher in resolution than a digital image—what looks good on the screen will look blurry on the printed page, depending on the “dots per inch” (DPI).

 I always tell my clients that success isn’t about perfecting one aspect.
 Instead, it’s about making sure every component fits together.
 A well-designed direct mailing is cohesive at every stage.
-It needs to embody your brand, strike a chord with your audience, use its format wisely, and simply look good.
+It needs to embody your brand, strike a chord with your audience, use its format wisely, and simply be visually appealing.

-At Bluegrass, we have experts for all of these stages, from the brand strategists to the analysts, the copywriters, and the graphic designers.
+At Bluegrass, we have experts for all of these stages, copywriters, graphic designers, printers, and more.
 Let us take what you want to say and communicate it wisely and widely.
-We’ll work hard to design a mailer customized to your unique business goals and needs.
+We’ll work hard to design a mailer that will get the attention of consumers while staying on brand.